drilic/kentico-mvcwidget-fullcalendar/README.md

 	* Calendars can be configured per site, but name must be unique globally
 7. [Register necessary styles and scripts for full calendar in layout](#register-layout-scripts)

-For more information check the blog on this [link](https://exlrt.com).

 ### Configure routing

 Method definition: